mwalker33/Draft-Desfire-Introduction/Desfire_Guide.md

 ### Note: not all modes support all options.
 An incorrect or missing option can lead to the -20 error

-While Application Identifiers (AID) need to be uniqure on a card, file identifiers (FID) only need to be unique inside an application.
+While Application Identifiers (AID) need to be unique on a card, file identifiers (FID) only need to be unique inside an application.

 ### Note: normal user files need to have the native FID must be between 0x00-0x1F